5 Different Types of Cockroaches in Massachusetts

 Characteristics That Help to Recognize It:

-• Tan to light brown in color, with two bands of a lighter shade running across the wings and the abdomen (which makes them look broken.)
+• Tan to light brown, with two bands of a lighter shade running across the wings and the abdomen (which makes them look broken.)

 • The abdomen is covered by the male’s relatively thin and long wings.